DreamPurchaseZnz/English_learning/words about life.md

 what's her recipe for sucess
-It was generally reckoned a success you have to go to police station to reclaim your wallet
+It was generally reckoned a success you have to go to police station to reclaim your wallet to seek international recognition as sovereign state Nobody recognized how urgent the situation is recognized qualifications recover its lead in the second half
+His recreation include football and shooting recreational activities / facilities

 ```